unikraft/summer-of-code-2021/content/en/docs/sessions/06-testing-unikraft/index.md

 ```

 To create a test file, we'll create a new C++ source that includes `gtest/gtest.h`
 We can now define the tests using the `TEST` macro.
-We named this test `Negative` and added it to the `FactorialTest`
+We named this test `Negative` and added it to the `FactorialTest`.

 ```C++
 TEST(FactorialTest, Negative) {